lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 It's also worth noting that the AresMUSH web portal uses the [Bootstrap](http://getbootstrap.com/) website layout system, so all standard Boostrap styles are available.
 It also includes [FontAwesome](http://fontawesome.io/icons/) icons and [JQuery UI](https://jqueryui.com/) styles.

-### Home Page

-You can configure the tag line and welcome text on the Web Portal's home page.

 ### Images

 There are three main images used by the website.
-They are stored in the `game/plugins/website/web/public` directory, but you can upload new versions on the website admin page.
+They are stored in the `game/theme_images` directory, but you can upload new versions on the website admin page.

 * background.png - Used as a background image across the page title area.
 * box-bg.png - Used as a background behind the character and log pages.